BenjaminVigil/HiveCoRaffleScript/README.md

 The script utilizes proxies and works with either IP or User:Pass authenticated proxies.

+Modify the JS file where there are comments to input your info and raffle.

-You will need Node installed in order to run the script.
+You will need Node and Puppeteer installed in order to run the script.